giantswarm/app-test-suite/README.md

 ### Quick start

+`app-test-suite` provides App Platform bootstrapping and test scenarios for your Managed Apps charts.
+Currently, it offers 3 test scenarios, which are executed one after the other unless [configured](#configuring-app-test-suite) otherwise.
+Each test scenario ensures that the App Platform components are deployed to the cluster, then invokes test logic, which for different scenarios works like below:

+1. The `smoke` tests scenario: just run the test executor with `smoke` as a test type filter.
+Use this scenario and test type to run any tests that will allow you to fail fast and save time and resources on running more complex tests.
+2. The `functional` tests scenario: just run the test executor with `functional` as a test type filter.
+As this is executed after the `smoke` scenario succeeds, you know that the basic stuff is ready and you can ensure your app under test is functioning properly.
+3. The `upgrade` tests scenario requires additional configuration.
+It takes one version of your app and tests if it is safe to upgrade it to the version under test.
+As such it needs either `--upgrade-tests-app-catalog-url` and `--upgrade-tests-app-version` config options pair or a local chart file `--upgrade-tests-app-file`.
+    The scenario executes the following steps:
+   1. From-version app is deployed as configured using the `--upgrade-tests-app-*` options.
+   2. Test executor is executed to run all the tests with `upgrade` annotation.
+   3. Optional `pre-upgrade` hook configured with `--upgrade-tests-upgrade-hook` is executed as a system binary.
+   4. App under test is upgraded to the `--chart-file` indicated chart version.
+   5. Optional `post-upgrade` hook configured with `--upgrade-tests-upgrade-hook` is executed as a system binary.
+   6. Test executor is executed again to run all the tests with `upgrade` annotation.

 Executing `dats.sh` is the most straight forward way to run `app-test-suite`.
 As an example, we have included a chart in this repository in [`examples/apps/hello-world-app`](examples/apps/hello-world-app).
 Its configuration file for